intracom-telecom-sdn/oftraf/README.md

 password: root123
 ```

-After the above step we get a console inside the docker environment and you can run `oftraf`
+After the above step we get a console inside the docker environment and `oftraf`
-with the following command
+can be executed with the following command

 ```bash
 /opt/oftraf/start.sh <host_ip> <rest_server_port> <port_to_monitor_for_OpenFlow_messages>